Padel vs Tennis: Which Racket Sport Is Right for You?

 Related blog How to Play Padel: Common Mistakes and How to Avoid Them

-what is Padel?
+What is Padel?

 Padel originated in Mexico in the late 1960s and quickly spread to Spain and Latin America.
 Today, it’s one of the fastest-growing sports in the world, particularly in Spain, Argentina, and Mexico.
 Padel is popular for its social aspect, with players often competing in doubles, and its relatively easy learning curve makes it accessible to players of all ages and skill levels.

-what is Tennis?
+What is Tennis?

 Tennis has a much longer history, dating back to 12th-century France.
 It evolved significantly over the centuries, becoming the modern game we know today in the 19th century.
 Tennis is a global sport, with major tournaments like Wimbledon, the US Open, and the French Open attracting millions of viewers worldwide.
 It’s known for its competitive nature and the high skill level required to excel.